stelligent/stelligent-u/04-vpcs/README.md

 ##### Question: Recreating the Gateway

-_If you recreate the NAT gateway and detach the Elastic IP from the public EC2 instance, can you still reach the instance from the outside?_
+_If you recreate the NAT gateway and detach the Elastic IP from the public EC2 instance, can you still reach the instance from outside the VPC?_

 Test it out with the AWS console.